spdk/spdk.github.io/community.md

 Please see the bottom of this [page](#holidays) for holidays when regularly scheduled community meetings will be cancelled.

-Please post proposed topics for community meetings on [Trello](https://trello.com/b/DvM7XayJ) prior to the meeting.
-If you don't have a Trello login, sign up and then ask in Slack or on the mailing list to to be added to the board.
+Please post proposed topics for community meetings on the Community Meeting [board](https://github.com/orgs/spdk/projects/1) prior to the meeting.
 If we are able to cover the posted topics before the end of the meeting we can use the time to discuss additional items.

 There are also Github issue review meetings that are held in each respective time zone on the week where there is no community meeting for that geo.
 Note that bugs are tracked on the [SPDK GitHub issue tracker](https://github.com/spdk/spdk/issues).